seanpm2001/proposal-temporal/docs/timezone.md

 For a list of IANA time zone names, see the current version of the [IANA time zone database](https://www.iana.org/time-zones).
 A convenient list is also available [on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), although it might not reflect the latest official status.

-The string `timeZoneIdentifier` is canonicalized before being used to determine the time zone.
+The string `timeZoneIdentifier` is [canonicalized](#canonicalization-of-time-zone-identifiers) before being used to determine the time zone.
-For example, values like `+01` will be understood to mean `+01:00`, and capitalization will be corrected.

 If no time zone can be determined from `timeZoneIdentifier`, then a `RangeError` is thrown.

 Use this constructor directly if you have a string that is known to be a correct time zone identifier.